 Most listings are in the $20's per square foot per year.
 The Business District region is seeing a an increase in rates.
 In the last 3 months, the median rate went up $5 per sqft per year.
 That's a 22% rise in rent.

 Compared to the rest of the Oklahoma City market, the Business District region has higher rates, and you'll need to make a great offer to be in this hot region.

 In the last 90 days, 45 listings have been posted online, so you'll want to check back regularly for new listings.
 About 24% of the office spaces in the Business District are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 6,750 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this region are close to 14 floors.
-Most buildings in this market were built in 1932 and are Class B.
+Even though the median size is 8,000 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this market are around 14 floors.
+Most buildings in this region were built in 1931 and are Class B.

 Wholesale trade is the dominant industry in this area.
 Commute by car is the most popular way to get to work amongst Business District folk.
 Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.